srikarmanikonda/OpenAreaText/README.md

 # Roadmap/Asks (How you can help!)

 - Scraping area code data using beautifulsoup off of Allareacodes and/or Wikipedia's NANP page ✅
+- Working endpoints for neccesary area codes use cases ✅
 - A fast DB store to read and write new data (Suspended, due to high compute costs.
 For now I am passing in the scraped dictionary manually)
 - Basic Security (rate limiting, validation, etc)✅
 - Contacts to engineers and engineering teams at the following companies: Attentive, PostScript, Telnyx, Twilio, Wizard SMS